a327ex/www/content/posts/indiedev_creativity.md

 You can also join more disagreeable gamedev communities, such as [AGDG](https://boards.4channel.org/vg/catalog#s=agdg), and start getting more into this mindset.
 For instance, you might find that the threads have quite a lot of low quality posts as it's a fairly unfiltered place.
 But your ability to be emotionally unbothered by those posts is the exact same ability needed to be emotionally unbothered by negative reviews.
-So practicing this is a good way to actually become emotionally detached from your games.
+So practicing this is a good way to actually become more emotionally detached from pixels on your screen.

-Similarly, you might find that as you grow your account and release more games (with a low dev duration) that your games are succeeding or not based on their creative qualities above all else.
+Similarly, you might find that as you grow your account and release more games (with low dev duration) that those games are succeeding or not based on their creative qualities above all else.
 And as some of these games may find big successes, maybe even higher than anything you've made before, you'll realize that things like luck and other excuses people use are just not real.
 Another very disagreeable belief that naturally spirals out into more disagreeable ideas which I covered in previous posts.

 Because your games have short dev cycles, you'll also naturally feel less attached to them.
 If you do things like releasing all their source code + art + maybe even IP on permissive licenses, that will only increase the detachment.
-And with this detachment comes more objective and clearheaded thinking.

----
+As you experiment more and eventually succeed more you will also gain more confidence in your abilities, which will make you a less insecure person in general.
+Envy comes from insecurity, so as you become more secure, you should also becomes less envious, which feeds back into attaching yourself less to your games, which leads to better decision making, and so on.

+You can get into a very good and virtuous cycle where you're experimenting more, increasing your creative skills, releasing more and more games, caring less and less about other people's opinions, and eventually you will reach some super enlightened state of creativity and probably become one with the collective unconscious, or something.

+## END

+There's this japanese indiedev/musician who didn't want his songs to be too well known.
+He always named them something weird and unsearchable, but eventually they became popular anyway because they were so good.
+He couldn't handle it due to apparent mental issues, and then he just disappeared.

+{{< youtube ok7UX3utzvI >}}

+{{< youtube C9PFVo1FEwU >}}

+{{< youtube d_T1StgldnM >}}

+There's something really appealing to me about this path.
+Not the mental issues, but the disappearing.
+The constant rebuilding from scratch and trying something new again and again.
 As the anime girl below says:

 > Destruction is not the antithesis of creation.
 Rather, it's the prerequisite, and its ultimatum.
 We give birth to the new by a self-destructive act.

 {{< figure src="https://i.imgur.com/Q2EtEks.png" >}}

-Except for jester days, society is not suddenly going to become more accepting of change and weirdness in general.
-If you want to properly explore ideas, you must necessarily not care about the social costs attached to doing so.
-Creativity is inexorably linked with low status, weird and unpopular ideas.
-You shouldn't expect the material rewards of success to come from doing this, but you stand a good chance if you do it properly, as most indiedevs are not really serious about exploring the creative dimension.

-So force yourself to not care with something like the anonymous dev reset, or just by paying attention to your behavior over time and trying to decrease your agreeable tendencies.
-I've described quite a lot of agreeable behaviors and their downsides [in this post](https://www.a327ex.com/posts/cons_compassion/), so you can read that for some more specific descriptions.

-Become more disagreeable, become less focused on status and more focused on truth, and more creativity will follow.
+So start anew, become more disagreeable, become less focused on status and more focused on truth, and more creativity will naturally follow.

 [Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get posts like this one in your inbox.